Best Shopify SEO Strategies for Growth

 Prong A - Content related to your client’s product.
 This can include buying guides, tips, comparisons, etc. For example, an agency with a mattress company for a client could create an article about how to select the right bed size based on sleep habits, family size, bedroom size, etc.

 Prong C - Content that is relevant to your client’s location.
 Whether they are hyper-local or focus on a particular country, consider adding some content that celebrates their geographic roots and helps them connect with their audience.
 For example, a content idea for a Tampa-based beauty retailer could be an article about local nightlife.
+As always, remember to use a keyword research tool, look into the search volume, and choose relevant terms.

 11. Getting Your Products Reviewed